Ontario Housing Market Update: Waterloo Region, Halton Region & Peel Region

 TRREB President Daniel Steinfeld called June "a marked improvement" following a slow first quarter, consistent with the board's 2026 outlook for "a year of two halves": softer early, stronger and more price-supportive in the back half as pent-up demand works through the market.

-Waterloo Region: Kitchener-Waterloo & Cambridge
+Waterloo Region: Kitchener, Waterloo & Cambridge

 Kitchener-Waterloo Benchmark